netresearch/dhl-module-rates-express/doc/src/SetupDoc/install.rst

 **Note**: After the command "setup:static-content:deploy", put the list of your shop's locales.
 The above is just an example (but it should cover most scenarios).

-* Check if any errors occured.
+* Check if any errors occurred.
 * Then proceed with the `Configuration`_.

 .. raw:: pdf